Forming a New Student Organization

 - Does the proposed organization have durability, i.e. is there a reasonable potential that the organization can attract new members on a yearly basis so that it can remain viable after the initial members graduate from Morgan?
 If not, you may want to find ways to pursue your interests that do not involve creating a new organization.

 - Applications for a new student organization are only accepted in the months of November and March.
+The deadline for all new application is the last day of the aforementioned months.
+No Exceptions

-- New Student Organization application
+- New Student organization application

-- Purpose of organization and its benefits to the University
+- Purpose of organization and its benefits to the university

 - Membership requirements